stardog-union/launchpad-docs/azure/snowflake-passthrough.md

-# Configuring Snowflake with Azure OAuth
+# Configuring Snowflake with Azure AD Passthrough Authentication

 This example documents the configuration of Stardog and Snowflake so that a user that was authenticated by Microsoft Entra ID (formerly Azure AD) using OAuth can access Snowflake from Stardog using their credentials "passed through" (rather than using a shared "system" account).